topquark22/Thermo55/README.md

 Leave A1 unconnected (configures as transmitter.)

 If using an LCD display, connect D5 to a normally-open pushbutton switch.

+To disable thresholds/alerts, connect the coarse threshold to GND (pin A7).

 Connecting the Adafruit thermocouple amplifier breakout board: